DecentralizedDerivatives/DRCT_standard/README.md

         create Oracle();

-DDA will grab values for contract dates, however parties can also initiate the contract call (and must do so on private instances of the oracle).
+Daxia will grab values for contract dates, however parties can also initiate the contract call (and must do so on private instances of the oracle).
 This function stores the daily value of the API in the Oracle.

         oracle.PushData();